VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Task Suites in VLA-Arena

 \item \textbf{UnseenObjects:} This suite assesses the ability of zero-shot generalization.
 Specifically, the model is instructed to manipulate objects from known semantic categories (\textit{e.g.,} \texttt{mug}, \texttt{bottle}) but is presented with 3D assets (\textit{i.e.,} meshes and textures) and object categories it has never encountered during training.
 Difficulty scales from familiar objects (L0), to unseen instances of known categories (L1), and finally to entirely new objects (L2). \end{itemize}

-\paragraph{Long Horizon.} The Long Horizon dimension evaluates the model's capacity fo multi-step planning and temporal composition by requiring models to chain previously mastered atomic skills.
+\textbf{Long Horizon.~} The Long Horizon dimension evaluates language-guided multi-step planning by requiring models to chain previously mastered atomic skills.
+This design mirrors real-world tasks by building complex goals from basic behaviors.
 Models are first trained on a vocabulary of foundational skills (L0).
 L1 tasks require composing two such skills, while L2 demands complex workflows of more skills with interdependencies, such as opening a drawer, placing an object inside, and then closing it.
-This hierarchical design tests for compositional problem-solving.